Sanga, Zimbabwe: Schools

 Sanga Primary School is the only school in Sanga Community.
 The construction of Sanga Primary School was initiated in 1986.
 It opened in 2003.
 The school remains a satellite to Mukono Primary School.
 Its first graduating class sat for examinations in October 2011.
 Hukuimwe Primary School is at the outskirts of Sanga community, but there are many pupils from Sanga community attending the school.
 Mukono Primary School was established in 1938.
 It is about 8 km from Sanga but it has served as one of the main schools for children from Sanga for several years.
 The other schools that served the same purpose are Changamire/Matsvai Primary School and Mumbijo Primary School.
 There is no secondary school in the community, children go to Mabvuregudo Secondary School which is about 6 km away, Vhiriri High School, which is about 10 km away, Chiurwi/Dzapasi High School which is some 10 km away and Mutauto Secondary School which is about 10 km away and some go to Nyashanu High School which is about 12 km away.
 There is no formal vocational training facilities in the community.

 Sanga Development Foundation (SDF)

 Sanga Development Foundation (SDF), a community based association, was formed in 2005 to champion development in the area.
 The association built and completed an office in 2015 near Sanga Primary School.
 Renowned bricklayer, Mr. Emius 'Mazhazha' Mujakari did most of the construction work.
-Mr. Boniface Mucheka chaired SDF from 2005 to 2010, Mr. Jacob Mugumbate chaired from 2010-2017.
+Mr. Boniface Mucheka chaired SDF from 2005 to 2010, Mr. Jacob Mugumbate chaired from 2010 to 2017.
 The other members of the committee are Mr. Oliver Mutema, Mr. Rabison Chikaka and Mr. Phibion Mukuze.
 Mr Jabulani Matizamhuka was involved with the association from 2005 until 2008.